 Doors

-In addition to providing security and an emergency exit, energy-efficient doors better prevent air and temperature leaks into and out of the home.
-Doors come in a variety of materials and methods of construction, some of which reduce heat flow better than others.
-For example, depending on the style and type of insulation, metal-clad doors can be more efficient than solid wooden doors.
+In addition to typical provisions of security and control to an entryway, energy-efficient doors better prevent air and heat leaks into and out of the home.
+Doors come in a variety of materials and methods of construction, some of which resist heat flow better than others.
+For example, depending on the type of insulation, metal-clad doors can be more efficient than solid wooden doors.
 No matter what the material, ill-fitting doors can make your home drafty and uncomfortable.

 What to Look For